MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-ios.md

   - iOS 9.3 and newer
   - iPadOS 13.0 and newer

-- **Unprompted screen observation by Classroom app**: **Allow** lets teachers silently observe the screen of students' iOS/iPadOS devices using the Classroom app without the students knowledge.
+- **Unprompted screen observation by Classroom app**: **Allow** lets teachers silently observe students' iOS/iPadOS screens using the Classroom app without the students knowing.
 Student devices enrolled in a class using the Classroom app automatically give permission to that course's teacher.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might prevent this feature.

   To use this setting, set the **Screen capture** setting to **Block**.